 I wanted a muffin that was healthy, but didn’t really taste healthy.
 I wanted whole grains and no refined sugars, yet I wanted it to still be moist and sweet.
 Was that so much to ask?!

 I finally hit the sweet spot with all of the ingredients and it’s a little weird how excited I am about it.
 But let’s just put it this way – the entire batch of muffins (that’s 12 muffins!) was gone in 36 hours.
 So don’t mind me – I’ll just be hoarding ripe bananas from now on so I can make these muffins any chance I get!

-These muffins have pretty common ingredients in them – nothing too fancy!
+White Whole Wheat Flour – I love using white whole wheat flour when baking something on the healthier side.
+It keeps the muffins fluffy but also adds some whole grains.
 I use white whole wheat flour because I love the whole grains and the lightness of the flour, unlike whole wheat flour which can be a little heavy sometimes.
 I like King Arthur or Trader Joe’s brands the best!